johnwcowan/r7rs-work/UiEvents.md

 For the mouse events, returns the row (terminal) or y-coordinate (for canvases)
     on which the mouse is positioned.

-For a `resize` event, returns the number of rows or vertical pixels in the new size of the terminal.
+For a `resize` event, returns the number of rows or vertical pixels in the new size of the terminal or canvas.
 The size of the UI has already been adjusted.

 It is an error if the event type is not one of the above.